DjangoGirls/organizer-manual/website/README.md

 ### How to add sponsors?

 First, click on `Events` in the left menu and go to `Website Contents` and click on `partners` in the list.
-You will obtain this page:
+You will get this page:

 ![](images/3.png)